TeamREPENTOGON/REPENTOGON/documentation/docs/index.md

   * A callback with an error will no longer stop every future callback from running.

   * This deprecates [Mod Error Container](https://steamcommunity.com/sharedfiles/filedetails/?id=2917616737).

+## Error Display

+  * The first mod to cause a Lua error will trigger a message at the top of the screen stating the mod is causing errors.
+This is in the hopes that unrelated mods stop being blamed for errors.

+  * This can be clicked by the user to open a read-only (unless the console has already been opened by the player) version of the debug console to help show players what exactly is wrong.